 The mention of a possible million-square-foot corporate campus designed for a single tenant certainly had some urban design-minded folks talking once Amazon dropped its RFP last week for a second headquarters.

 The Amazon document outlines a need for a minimum of 500,000 square feet of building space, at least in the first phase of the project — that requirement expands to a total square footage requirement of up to 8 million by 2027.
 The Catalyst site certainly isn’t perfect, and could only meet that square footage requirement by going vertical, which would require some rezoning.

 Here’s where things might get a little disappointing.
 Notice the renderings on the right in that image above — while CBRE is focused on the office sections of the Catalyst development, they still include the mixed-use stuff in their rendering, and you’ll see it’s lost a significant amount of height.

 If height like what we saw in last year’s marketing material was something a potential developer wanted to include in this project, a bit of rezoning would have to be in order — by my estimate, about half the site is zoned Urban Residential, and the other half Neighborhood Mixed-Use, categories that have height limits of about 40 and 60 feet respectively.

-And hey, if rezoning these sites allows for the verticality we saw in the JLL drawings, I’m for it, man — but the Austin Planning Commission might not be quite as excited, considering that the development would take over a site currently occupied by relatively low-cost student-oriented housing.
+And hey, if rezoning these sites allows for the verticality we saw in the JLL drawings, I’m for it, man — but the City of Austin’s Planning Commission might not be quite as excited, considering that the development would take over a site currently occupied by relatively low-cost student-oriented housing.
 Those kids need somewhere to live, and Domain 2: Domainier might not be in their price range.
 The massive economic benefit of this kind of development justifies its existence in my mind, but I also don’t think it’s going to show up without some controversy.